 3B-2.2.
-Applicants must:

-- (1) describe the CoC's current strategy to rapidly rehouse every household of families with children within 30 days of becoming homeless; - (2) describe how the CoC addresses both housing and service needs to ensure families successfully maintain their housing once assistance ends; and - (3) provide the organization name or position title responsible for overseeing the CoCs strategy to rapidly rehouse families with children within 30 days of becoming homeless. (limit 2,000 characters)
+Describe: (1) the CoCs current strategy and timeframe for rapidly rehousing every household of families with children within 30 days of becoming homeless; and (2) the organization or position responsible for overseeing the CoC's strategy to rapidly rehouse families with children within 30 days of becoming homeless. (limit 1000 characters)